Wilhelm Kempff: As a teacher

 From 1924 to 1929, Kempff took over the direction of the Stuttgart College of Music as a successor of Max Pauer.
 In 1931, he was co-founder of the summer courses at Marmorpalais Potsdam.
 In 1957, Kempff founded Fondazione Orfeo (today: Kempff Kulturstiftung) in the south-Italian city Positano and held his first Beethoven interpretation masterclass at Casa Orfeo, which Kempff had built especially for this reason.
 He continued teaching there once a year until 1982.
 His wife died in 1986.
-After his death in 1991, Gerhard Oppitz taught the courses from 1992–1995, followed by John O’Conor until 2011 and from 2013 onwards Bernd Goetzke.
-Oppitz and O'Conor had both been outstanding participants of Kempff's masterclasses and were personally closely connected with Wilhelm Kempff.
-Like his predecessors Bernd Goetzke is a former participant of the courses in Positano.

 Other noted pianists to have studied with Kempff include Jörg Demus, Norman Shetler, Mitsuko Uchida, Maria João Pires, Peter Schmalfuss, İdil Biret and Ventsislav Yankov.

-Composition
+As a composer

 A lesser-known activity of Kempff was composing.
 He composed for almost every genre and used his own cadenzas for Beethoven's Piano Concertos 1–4.
 His student İdil Biret has recorded a CD of his piano works.
 His second symphony premiered in 1929 at the Leipzig Gewandhaus by Wilhelm Furtwängler.
 He also prepared a number of Bach transcriptions, including the Siciliano from the Flute Sonata in E-flat major, that have been recorded by Kempff and others.
 His opera Famile Gozzi, a comic work in three acts, was written in 1934.

-Nazi links

-Leading up to and during WWII, Kempff performed on the behest of the Nazi regime many times, including once for Nazi leadership a few miles from Auschwitz.